 'Pamphlets were small, insignificant, ephemeral, disposable, untrustworthy, unruly, noisy, deceitful, poorly printed, addictive, a waste of time'

-in Nick Thoburn’s Anti-Book: On the Art and Politics of Radical Publishing
+Nick Thoburn’s Anti-Book: On the Art and Politics of Radical Publishing

-leftove.rs is a project that seeks to create a shared online archive of radical, anti-oppressive, and working class movements, and the material traces they have left.
+Leftove.rs is a project that seeks to create a shared online archive of radical, anti-oppressive, and working class movements, and the material traces they have left.
 The platform will aid the dissemination of archived ephemera from these movements, campaigns, and struggles, casting light on histories of resistance from below.
 We hope that the project will become a vital resource through opening up archives of radical dissent.
 It will also offer an occasion to scrutinise digital documents, make connections between materials that conventional cataloguing and metadata systems have often suppressed, and to think of new ways of distributing the archive, or even of creating distributed archives

 In a time where most institutions of historical resources are engaging in mass digitisation projects of archival holdings, the fruits of this labour are more often than not heavily confined by digital rights management with occasional tokenistic gestures made towards open access.
 We take our inspiration from comrades who undertake the arduous and necessary work of producing libraries and collections that are not only open access but demand the abolition of a system of the cultural production based on intellectual property (aaaaarg.fail, ubuweb, memoryoftheworld.org, monoskop, libcom, open media library, libgen and many more).
 Whilst taking its cue from many of these projects, we also understand that nature of the documents that we are dealing with requires specific attention and care.
 Ephemera due to its transience can not be considered in the same way more durable archival objects, and our approach to developing this digital archive will reflect this.
 To do this we will be looking beyond established categories and methods of defining documents instead choosing to explore how different archival collections and items operate within different model of distribution, structures and platforms, as well as the different structural qualities of digital document formats.
 As of yet the form of this archive is yet to be determined and we look forwards to experimenting with different forms of creating, distributing and redefining an archive of dissent.